AASP Code of Ethical Principles and Standards

 The Introduction, Preamble and General Principles of the Ethics Code are designed to guide AASP members toward the ideals of thinking and practice in our unique field.
 The Standards specify the boundaries of professionally acceptable, ethical behavior.

 Whereas the Preamble and the General Principles are not enforceable rules, they should be considered when contemplating ethical courses of action.
 In contrast, the Standards are enforceable rules that mandate specific behavioral actions on the part of AASP members.

-AASP members must know that, in a number of ethically challenging situations, other ethical and legal codes may be applicable to their thinking and action.
-When making decisions regarding professional conduct, AASP members must consider the AASP code, other applicable ethical codes, or the law.
+AASP members must know that, in many ethically challenging situations, other ethical and legal codes may be applicable to their thinking and action.
+When making decisions regarding professional conduct, AASP members must consider the AASP ethical code, other applicable ethical codes, or the law.